cddmp/enum4linux-ng/README.md

 - IPv6 support (experimental)

 ## Credits
+I'd like to thank and give credit to the people at former Portcullis Labs (now Cisco CX Security Labs), namely:
+- Mark Lowe for creating the original 'enum4linux.pl' (https://github.com/CiscoCXSecurity/enum4linux)
-I'd like to give credit to Mark Lowe for creating the original enum4linux.pl.
-In addition, I'd like to thank and give credit to Wh1t3Fox for creating polenum.
+- Richard "deanx" Dean for creating the original 'polenum' (https://labs.portcullis.co.uk/tools/polenum/)

+In addition, I'd like to thank and give credit to:
+- Craig "Wh1t3Fox" West for his fork of 'polenum' (https://github.com/Wh1t3Fox/polenum)

-It was lots of fun reading your code. :)
+It was lots of fun reading your code! :)

 ## Legal note
 If you use the tool: Don't use it for illegal purposes.